forfudan/MojoMiji/src/docs/misc/layout.md

 ::: info Python variable assignment

-Because the python variable `a` is a reference to a Python object (and its metadata) rather than a direct pointer to the value at a certain memory address, we can say that the assignment `a = 5` is actually to attach the name `a` to the Python object that represents the integer `5`.
+Because the python variable `a` is a pointer to a Python object (and its metadata) rather than a direct pointer to the value at a certain memory address, we can say that the assignment `a = 5` is actually to attach the name `a` to the Python object that represents the integer `5`.

 :::